COMMUNITY ENGAGEMENT PROJECT: POCKET FOREST

 Located at the entrance to Lobethal, the pocket forest project acknowledges community resiliency and the contributions of numerous selfless townspeople who worked to save the town and support its recovery.

 The community engagement project offers DRA members of all abilities the opportunity to help the community over a range of gardening tasks including spreading mulch on a steep incline, removal of tree roots as well as planting small trees, shrubs and natives.

 DRA is proud to donate funds towards permanent seating in the pocket forest with the hope to provide space for residents and tourists to reflect.
 DRA member Jodie Turpin is donating $5k of her Westfield Local Heroes Award towards a commemorative artwork.

-Contributing to the project will be immensely rewarding for our South Australian DRT members.
+Contributing to the project was immensely rewarding for our South Australian DRT members.